Who should fill out the scholarship application?

 I do not have a high financial need.
 Why should I apply for scholarships?

 Not all scholarships are based on financial need.
-Some are based on academic merit and other criteria.
+Some are based on academic merit, extracurricular activities along with other criteria.
 We encourage all students to apply.

 Can I make changes to my application after it is submitted?

-You can return to the website as often as you like before May 1 to change or update your scholarship application.
+You can return to the website as often as you like through April 30 to change or update your scholarship application.

 Who makes the scholarship awarding decisions?